MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-isolation/microsoft-defender-application-guard/test-scenarios-md-app-guard.md

 3. Sign out and back in to your device, opening Microsoft Edge in Application Guard again.

-4. Open an application with video or audio capability in Edge.
+4. Open an application with video or audio capability in Microsoft Edge.

 5. Check that the camera and microphone work as expected.